-Connections Through Culture (CTC), is the British Council’s flagship Arts grants programme supporting cultural partnerships and collaboration between UK-based and international artists, creative practitioners, cultural professionals and organisations.
+Connections Through Culture (CTC) is the British Council’s flagship programme for fostering international cultural collaboration, strengthening partnerships between artists, creative professionals, cultural practitioners and organisations in the United Kingdom and other participating countries.

-The programme supports meaningful relationships, cross-cultural exchange and long-term collaboration between the UK and participating countries.
-Projects can span a broad range of themes and art forms, including Visual Arts, Architecture, Design, Fashion, Craft, Music, Literature, Theatre, Dance and Film.
+The programme promotes meaningful relationships, intercultural exchange and long-term cooperation between the United Kingdom and participating countries.
+Projects may cover a wide range of themes and artistic disciplines, including Visual Arts, Architecture, Design, Fashion, Crafts, Music, Literature, Theatre, Dance and Film.

-The programme is designed to support creative practitioners, cultural professionals, artists, organisations, festivals, biennials, hubs and collectives that meet the eligibility requirements and can demonstrate a meaningful partnership and collaboration between the UK and a participating country.
+This initiative is aimed at creative professionals, cultural practitioners, artists, organisations, festivals, biennials, hubs and collectives that meet the eligibility criteria and can demonstrate meaningful collaboration between the United Kingdom and a participating country.

 Further information about the British Council’s work across arts and culture is available on the British Council Arts website.